mayerrobert/jmurmel/README.md

 **Status**

 Both the language Murmel as well as the interpreter/ compiler JMurmel currently are work in progress.
-There may be incompatible changes in the language.
+There may be some incompatible language changes in the future.
+See also "Known Issues" in [murmel-langref.lisp](murmel-langref.lisp).

 **Copyright**